ndbhamvani/ndbhamvani.github.io/_posts/2025-02-13-swapping-out-mongodb-for-ferretdb.md

 ![Image of a Ferret](https://upload.wikimedia.org/wikipedia/commons/thumb/3/31/Mustela_putorius_furo_profile.JPG/640px-Mustela_putorius_furo_profile.jpg)
 {: .center-image }
-MongoDB dominates the world of NoSQL databases and is often appreciated for its developer experience as a result of its mature ecosystem of drivers, libraries and tools.
-Well, I recently read about a viable alternative called FerretDB which is close to releasing v2.0 which now incorporates a compelling set of components.
-So, I thought to do a quick test and see how it goes!
-For the purpose of this test, the release candidate (RC) version was used since the full 2.0 release is not quite ready yet.
+MongoDB dominates the NoSQL database world and is often praised for its developer experience, thanks to its mature ecosystem of drivers, libraries and tools.
+I recently read about a viable alternative, FerretDB, which is nearing its 2.0 release and now includes a compelling set of components.
+So, I thought I'd do a quick test and see how it performs!
+For this test, I used the release candidate (RC) version, as the full 2.0 release isn't quite ready yet.

 <br />